 For years, the neutropenic diet has been implemented by people to help them reduce consuming bacteria from foods.
-Although more research is still needed to support the use of the neutropenic diet, your doctor may still recommend it based on your individual health needs and goals.
+Although to support the use of the neutropenic diet, your doctor may still recommend it based on your individual health needs and goals.

 This diet has been suggested for people living with cancer because they’re more prone to develop bacterial infections.
 It’s also been recommended to people with weakened immune systems — specifically those with neutropenia, whose bodies produce an inadequate amount of white blood cells (neutrophils).

 Neutrophils are blood cells that help protect your body from infection.
 In lower amounts, your immune system weakens and your body is less able to defend itself against bacteria, viruses, and infections including:

 Prior to starting the neutropenic diet, discuss your dietary changes and health needs with your doctor to prevent interfering with any treatment plans.
 In addition, there are some general tips you can pair with the neutropenic diet to safely handle food and to help prevent illness.

 - Wash your hands before and after handling food.
 Also wash all surfaces and utensils.

 - Avoid raw foods, specifically meat and undercooked eggs.
 Cook all meats thoroughly.

 - Thoroughly wash fresh fruits and vegetables before eating or peeling.
 Cooked fruits and vegetables are okay to eat.